Glenn Miller discography: Other discographical highlights, radio format

 In sharing air time with the Andrews Sisters for the early Chesterfield Shows, the Miller band had nine minutes to present its music.
 Miller instituted medleys of Something Old, Something New, Something Borrowed, Something Blue into the band's broadcasts to enable it to play as much as possible.
-This medley tradition continued into both later programs and the Army Air Force band's radio broadcasts.
+This medley tradition continued into both later programs and the I Sustain The Wings radio broadcasts of the Major Glenn Miller Army Air Forces Orchestra (March 20, 1943 to January 15, 1946).

 Sample Glenn Miller medley, June 19, 1940, Cincinnati, Ohio, Chesterfield show with a Jerry Gray arrangement of all tracks: